zaza0209/GEERL/rebuttal_cs.md

 ### Non-conventional Contributions:
-* The integration of generalized estimating equations (GEE), a classical statistical tool for longitudinal and clustered data, into the reinforcement learning (RL) framework is unconventional.
+* The integration of GEE, a classical statistical tool for longitudinal and clustered data, into the RL framework is unconventional.
 This approach bridges the gap between statistical methods for correlated data and modern RL techniques, addressing a unique set of challenges rarely explored in RL literature.

 * The paper tackles the underexplored problem of learning optimal policies in environments where data exhibits intra-cluster correlations.
 Such settings are common in real-world applications like healthcare and education, yet traditional RL methods typically assume independent and iid data, overlooking these dependencies.